-An industrial accident often has far-reaching consequences, not only for the employee injured, but also for his/her employer.
-One is left with a physical injury, often requiring intensive rehabilitation – the other is left with the costs incurred as a result of the incident.
+An industrial accident often has far-reaching consequences, not only for the injured employee, but also for his/her employer.
+The former is left with a physical injury, often requiring intensive rehabilitation; the latter is left with the costs incurred as a result.
 The expression “Prevention is better than cure” certainly applies in the case of industrial accidents.

 What are the best ways to prevent them from happening?
-What measures can you take as an organization to minimize or mitigate risks?
+What measures can you take as an organization to minimize risks and mitigate against harmful consequences?

-Preventing accidents and incidents starts with clear communication.
+Preventing industrial accidents starts with clear communication.
 Make sure personnel receive the right information about risks and relevant safety measures.
-Use clear, simple language and hold frequent team meetings.
-Use these meetings to cover the latest safety points.
+Use clear, simple language and hold frequent team meetings to cover the latest safety points.

-In large industrial buildings and warehouses, a well-thought-out circulation/routing plan is essential to preventing accidents and incidents.
-Clearly mark walkways and roadways, and consider the following aspects carefully:
+In large industrial buildings and warehouses, a well-thought-out circulation/routing plan is essential to prevent accidents.
+Clearly mark walkways and roadways, and consider the following carefully:

 - trucks – loading and unloading